bgplab/bgplab/session/1-allowas_in/index.md

 ## Reference Information

-The following information might help you if you're not using _netlab_ to build the lab:
+This lab uses the [4-router lab topology](../external/4-router.md).
+The following information might help you if you plan to build custom lab infrastructure:

+### Device Requirements {#req}

+* Customer routers: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
+* Provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+* You can do automated lab validation with Arista EOS, Cisco IOSv, Cumulus Linux, or FRR running on the external router.
+Automated lab validation requires _netlab_ release 1.7.0 or higher.
+* Git repository contains initial device configurations for Cumulus Linux.

 ### Lab Wiring